lambda-dom/trisagion/docs/readme.md

 empty = Serializer absurd
 ```

-The `Decidable` typeclass, also from the [contravariant package](https://hackage.haskell.org/package/contravariant), encodes this structure:
+Using the `Decidable` typeclass, also from the [contravariant package](https://hackage.haskell.org/package/contravariant):

 ```haskell
 instance Monoid m => Decidable (Serializer m) where